 Our customers honor the tradition of ranching.
 Proudly caring for our animals and our land.
 We all strive to leave our ranches better for the next generation and we invest our money, blood, sweat and tears to do it.
 Solar seems to get more popular each year, we think in part because it allows all of us to invest in our time.
 Less time hauling water, repairing windmills and running generators.
 At the end of the day that means more time with our families.
 Amen to that.

-NRCS-ready for most US States
+NRCS-ready for any US State

 For customers looking to work with NRCS to recoup some of the costs of a solar well pump installation, we are here to help.
 While we can’t guarantee NRCS approval, we have designed our kits to adhere to every documented requirement.
 All states are a little different but start with the Request for NRCS Documentation form.